NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 # nginx-obs-automatic-low-bitrate-switching

-Simple app to automatically switch scenes in OBS based on the current bitrate fetched from the NGINX stats page.
+Simple app to automatically switch scenes in OBS based on the current bitrate fetched from an RTMP server's stats page.

 Don't feel like setting this all up by yourself?
 Check out these links for similar solutions!